Curriculum in detail

 First Summer Module

 [Nine days, Budapest] The first of the three, nine-day Saturday to Sunday residencies in our Budapest campus, organized in the professionally low season in mid-August, will be the time to reflect on your managerial transformation, network and broaden your interests and perspectives.

 The first summer residency will feature the introductory part of our proprietary CEU Leadership Program, which is focused on good decisions.

-It will include the introductions to our key quantitative courses: Data and Finance.
-Participants will also begin to take advantage of our extensive elective offering.
+It will include the introductions to our key quantitative courses: Data, Finance and Control 1&2.

 Finance Module

 [Four days, Vienna] Building on the foundations of our finance session in the summer, the four-day (“long weekend”) fall module in Vienna will cover all the important aspects of corporate finance, including risk management considerations.
 The session will be taught in two tracks: the standard track for EMBA fellows with a diverse range of backgrounds and an advanced track for fellows with significant prior knowledge and experience in finance.